 A database ensures the security of data.
 Databases have many different methods of ensuring the security of data.
 Before accessing a database, user logins are required and many access specifiers.
 Only authorized users can access the database.

 Data integrity in a database makes sure that the data is accurate and consistent.

 Databases make it easy to research data.

-Imagine your favourite online streaming service.
+Imagine your favorite online streaming service.
 This company uses a database to efficiently store their content (movies and TV shows) as well as different tools for financial and analytical purposes such as advertisements.